VMware ESXi Patch Tracker

 If you do not have vCenter and VUM available then you can still patch each individual host using esxcli commands.
 In this case please note the Imageprofile name of the new patch, then

 The first command will open the ESXi firewall for outgoing http(s) requests, so that esxcli can pull the updates directly from the VMware Online Depot using the second command.
-In this example we update an ESXi host using the Imageprofile ESXi-5.5.0-20150204001-standard (that is the Feb 2015 patch of ESXi 5.5).
+In this example we update an ESXi host using the Imageprofile ESXi-6.7.0-20190604001-standard (that is the June 2019 patch of ESXi 6.7).
 In most cases a reboot of the host will be required after the update.
-With the last command you disallow outgoing http(s) requests again.
-This is optional - you can as well keep the port open -, I do not consider this a big security risk.

 You can also use the ESXi-Customizer-PS script to create an Offline Bundle patch file - see references below.

-The esxcli update method can also be used to upgrade between ESXi versions (5.0/5.1 -> 5.5 -> 6.0), but there might be some caveats and in some cases special instructions needed to make this work - again see the references below.
+Please note that the esxcli update method can also be used to upgrade between ESXi versions (5.0/5.1 -> 5.5 -> 6.0 -> 6.5), but there might be some caveats and in some cases special instructions needed to make this work - again see the references below.

 To the top